-HALACHOT & MINHAGIM CONCERNING YAMIM TOVIM

-(Rosh Hashana, Succot and Shemini Atzeret)
+HALACHOT & MINHAGIM CONCERNING YAMIM TOVIM (Rosh Hashana, Succot and Shemini Atzeret)

 - 1. On Yom Tov, one may not melt a candle to stick into the holder for lighting; it must be done before Yom Tov.
 On Yom Tov itself, just jam it into the holder with a stick or a piece of silver foil. - 2.
-We make Shehecheyanu on both nights of Rosh Hashana, Succot and Shemini Atseret during Kiddush.
+We say Shehecheyanu on both nights of Rosh Hashana, Succot and Shemini Atseret during Kiddush.
 Our minhag is for the woman to say Shehecheyanu when she lights candles.
 On the 2nd night of Rosh Hashana, one should have in mind a new fruit or wear new clothing, but if one did not, they still make the beracha. - 3.
 Rosh Hashana, Succoth & Shemini Atzeret are Yamim Tovim; it is therefore forbidden to do any work (melacha) as on Shabbat.
 The only difference is that we are allowed to prepare food that we need for the same day.
 Even though the Torah allows all work which has to do with our food, our Chachamim placed some restrictions on certain preparations of food. - 4.
 On Yom Tov, the Chachamim forbade the harvesting of crops and plucking of fruit, threshing, grinding, sieving, squeezing for the purpose of extracting juices, and making cheese. - 5.
 One may light a fire for whatever purpose, but this must be done from an existing flame.
 Therefore, one may not strike a match or switch on a light or any electrical appliances for the purpose of cooking etc. - 6.
 One may not use utensils such as a grater or masher; one may use a fork which is a shinui (change).
 Nor can one cut food too finely. - 7.
-One may sew Hashva (the skin of chicken stuffed with rice) on Yom Tov with a thread and needle, but the needle must be threaded before Yom Tov with a suitable length of thread. - 8.
 One may not turn off a gas or electric cooker or oven after having finished cooking, but one may set a time switch before Yom Tov.
-Alternatively, one can use a spoon to cut off the supply of gas to the flame.
-Once the flame extinguishes, one may turn off the gas. - 9.
+One may use a spoon to cover the sensor in order to cause the gas supply to stop.
+One can put the knob back to it's neutral setting. - 8.
 One is allowed to increase the flame of a gas stove or oven, but not an electric one.